JamesNorris/Ablockalypse/README.md

 ------------

 1. Download [Ablockalypse.jar](http://dev.bukkit.org/bukkit-plugins/zombie-ablockalypse/).
-2. Place this Jar in the "plugins" folder of your Bukkit server.
+2. Place this JAR in the "plugins" folder of your Bukkit server.
 3. Run the plugin.

 Pull Requests: